nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.3.2 Editing an appointment : `edit appointment`

-Overwrites the information of the appointment according to the paramters provided.
+Overwrites the information of the appointment according to the user input provided.

 Format: `edit appointment INDEX [n/NAME] [r/REMARKS] [d/DATE] [t/TIME]`